mshmsh5000/northstar/documentation/endpoints/users.md

 // Content-Type: application/json

 {
-  // Required if 'mobile' is not provided
+  // Required if 'mobile' or 'facebook_id' is not provided
   email: String

-  // Required if 'email' is not provided
+  // Required if 'email' or 'facebook_id' is not provided
   mobile: String

+  // Required if 'email' or 'mobile' is not provided
+  facebook_id: Number

   // Optional, but required for user to be able to log in!
   password: String